Chapter 18 - Resume

 Background

-This consist of a sound or noise looping at the same tempo of the drums.
+This consists of a sound or noise looping at the same tempo as the drums.

-This background are totally independent of the drums and can be use with other drums (how far the drums are at the same bpm)
+This background is totally independent of the drums and can be used with other drums (how far the drums are from the exact bpm)

-Because this part of the WAVDJ machine do not loop, I have to import the sounds to Ableton and in there put the sounds at the same bpm, include more sounds,include voices, and loop the sound for around 10 minutes to give enough space for improvisations.
+Because this part of the WAVDJ machine does not loop, I have to import the sounds into Ableton and then place them at the same BPM, include more sounds, add voices, and loop the sound for around 10 minutes to provide enough space for improvisations.

-* Read more about the FX part of the WAVDJ here the background loops are stored
+* Read more about the FX part of the WAVDJ here, where the background loops are stored

 http://wavdj.blogspot.com/2009/12/chapter-8-sound-fx.html